 Stable Diffusion Key Features

 - Open-source weights.
-Run Stable Diffusion locally on a capable GPU or in any cloud environment.
+Run Stable Diffusion locally on a capable GPU or in any cloud environment at no cost.

 - Huge ecosystem.
-Thousands of fine-tuned models, LoRAs and embeddings shared by the community.
+Thousands of fine-tuned models, LoRAs and embeddings shared freely by the community.

 - ControlNet and IPAdapters.
 Precise control over pose, composition, depth and style with auxiliary models.

 - Inpainting and outpainting.
-Edit specific regions or extend images beyond their borders.
+Edit specific regions of images or extend them beyond their original borders.

 - ComfyUI workflows.
-Build complex node-based workflows for advanced generation pipelines.
+Build complex node-based generation pipelines for advanced automation.

 Who Should Use Stable Diffusion?

-Stable Diffusion is ideal for AI artists, technical creators, indie game developers and anyone who wants full control over image generation, including private and offline use.
+Stable Diffusion is ideal for AI artists, technical creators, indie game developers, researchers and anyone who wants full control over image generation — including private and offline use.
+It rewards investment of time to learn but offers capabilities no closed-source tool can match.

 Best Stable Diffusion Use Cases

 - Custom characters.
-Train LoRAs on your characters or products for consistent reuse.
+Train LoRAs on your characters or products for repeatable, consistent reuse.

 - Game assets.
-Generate concept art, sprites and textures for indie games.
+Generate concept art, sprites, textures and environments for indie games.

 - Photo editing.
 Restyle, retouch and expand photos with inpainting and outpainting.

 - Print-on-demand.
-Produce unique designs for t-shirts, posters and merch.
+Produce unique designs for t-shirts, posters, mugs and other merchandise.

 - Research.
-Explore image generation, diffusion theory and creative AI workflows.
+Explore image generation, diffusion theory and creative AI workflows in a fully open environment.

 Stable Diffusion Free Plan and Pricing